dora-metrics/pelorus/docs/Configuration.md

 ### Failure Time Exporter

-The job of the deploy time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.
+The job of the failure time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.

+Failure Time Exporter may be deployed with one of three backends, such as JIRA, GithHub Issues and ServiceNow.
+In one clusters' namespace there may be multiple instances of the Failure Time Exporter for each of the backends or/and watched projects.

+Each of the backend requires specific [configuration](#failureconfigmap), that may be used via ConfigMap associated with the exporter instance.

+For GitHub Issues and JIRA backends we require that all issues associated with a particular application be labelled with the same `app.kubernetes.io/name=<app_name>` label, or custom label if it was configured via `APP_LABEL`.

 #### Suggested Secrets